browserengineering/book/book/accessibility.md

 CSS zoom
 ========

 Let's start with the simplest accessibility problem: text on the screen that is too small to read.
-It's a problem many of us will face sooner or later, and possibly the most user disability issue.
-The simplest and most effective way to address this is simply increasing font and element sizes.
+It's a problem many of us will face sooner or later, and possibly the most common user disability issue.
+The simplest and most effective way to address this is by increasing font and element sizes.
 This approach is called *CSS zoom*.[^zoom]

 [^zoom]: The word zoom evokes an analogy to a camera zooming in, but it is not the same, because CSS zoom causes layout. *Pinch zoom*, on